matthew-brett/miles-bell/README.rst

 README for Miles-Brett family history repository
 ================================================

-At some point, see https://matthew-brett.github.io/miles-bell for built website.
+See https://matthew-brett.github.io/miles-bell for built website.